LightGuard/FSW600Base/README.md

 Run **docker ps** to see all the running containers or **docker inspect $containerID** to view the IP address and details of a container.

 ## Experimenting
-To spin up a shell in the JBoss Data Virtualization containers try:
+To spin up a shell in the JBoss Fuse Service Works containers try:

 		$ docker run -P -i -t jbossfsw600 /bin/bash